 How can I get malaria tablets?

 Malaria tablets are prescription-only, so you can book an appointment with your GP to get them, or order through our online doctor service.
-Your GP, or one of our NHS accredited doctors if you choose to order from them, will advise you on which tablets to take and how many you will need.
+Your GP, or one of our NHS experienced clinicians if you choose to order from them, will advise you on which tablets to take and how many you will need.

 I'm going to a country where Malarone is not recommended.
 Can I still take it?

 No. If Malarone isn't recommended for where you’re going, you shouldn't take it.
 It won't give you the protection you need.

 If it’s suggested as an alternative or second choice for your destination, it's fine to take Malarone.